IDoCodingStuffs/python-doodles/freeform-log.md

 Although, I will need to do that conversion at some point so that I can use augmentations beyond dropout and rotate.
 Added back with `cv2.convertScaleAbs` since val loss was getting absurdly high

+### 1 PM
+Adding randombrightnesscontrast or gaussian noise per slice was leading to slicewise artifacts which I did not like.
+It might be beneficial anyway, but I will try and find or implement 3D equivalents.

+Ditto for stuff like stretch, random crop, dropout etc.